civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 140.2

-      **(1)** La propriété des hydrocarbures produits au cours d'essais **d'écoulement de formation** prolongés revient à la personne qui les effectue conformément à une autorisation délivrée en application de l'article 138, aux approbations et conditions dont cette autorisation dépend ou aux règlements, même si elle n'est pas titulaire de la licence de production requise par la partie II.
+      **(1)** La propriété des hydrocarbures produits au cours d'essais d'écoulement de formation prolongés revient à la personne qui les effectue conformément à une autorisation délivrée en application de l'article 138, aux approbations et conditions dont cette autorisation dépend ou aux règlements, même si elle n'est pas titulaire de la licence de production requise par la partie II.

   **(2)** Subsection 140.2(3) of the French version of the Act is replaced by the following:

-    **(3)** Le présent article ne s'applique qu'aux essais **d'écoulement de formation** prolongés dont les résultats donnent suffisamment de renseignements pour la détermination du meilleur procédé de récupération pour le réservoir, de la capacité du réservoir ou des limites de productivité de tout puits d'exploitation du réservoir et qui ne mettent pas en danger la récupération finale pour ce réservoir.
+    **(3)** Le présent article ne s'applique qu'aux essais d'écoulement de formation prolongés dont les résultats donnent suffisamment de renseignements pour la détermination du meilleur procédé de récupération pour le réservoir, de la capacité du réservoir ou des limites de productivité de tout puits d'exploitation du réservoir et qui ne mettent pas en danger la récupération finale pour ce réservoir.

 ### Section 70

 The heading "Regulation of Operations" before section 149 of the Act is replaced by the following:

-### Regulation of Operations — **Petroleum**
+### Regulation of Operations — Petroleum

-> **Explanatory Note**:
-> Existing text of the heading:
-> *Existing Text*:

 ### Section 71

   **(1)** Paragraph 149(1)(a) of the Act is replaced by the following:

-    defining, **in relation to petroleum-related works or activities**, "oil" and "gas" for the purposes of Divisions I and II, "installation" and "equipment" for the purposes of sections 139.1 and 139.2 and "serious" for the purposes of section 165;
+    defining, in relation to petroleum-related works or activities, "oil" and "gas" for the purposes of Divisions I and II, "installation" and "equipment" for the purposes of sections 139.1 and 139.2 and "serious" for the purposes of section 165;

   **(2)** Subparagraph 149(1)(c)(ii) of the Act is replaced by the following:

-    the removal of petroleum from the offshore area, **including in relation to the management of access by third parties to existing offshore infrastructure for the purpose of storing, processing and transporting petroleum and in relation to the amounts that may be charged for that access**, and
+    the removal of petroleum from the offshore area, including in relation to the management of access by third parties to existing offshore infrastructure for the purpose of storing, processing and transporting petroleum and in relation to the amounts that may be charged for that access, and

   **(3)** Paragraph 149(1)(d) of the Act is replaced by the following:

-    concerning **arbitration relating to petroleum-related works or activities** for the purposes of subsection 138.1(2), including the costs of or incurred in relation to such arbitrations;
+    concerning arbitration relating to petroleum-related works or activities for the purposes of subsection 138.1(2), including the costs of or incurred in relation to such arbitrations;

   **(4)** Paragraph 149(1)(g) of the Act is replaced by the following:

-    prohibiting, **in relation to petroleum-related works or activities**, the introduction into the environment of substances, classes of substances and forms of energy, in prescribed circumstances;
+    prohibiting, in relation to petroleum-related works or activities, the introduction into the environment of substances, classes of substances and forms of energy, in prescribed circumstances;

   **(5)** Paragraphs 149(1)(h.3) and (i) of the Act are replaced by the following:

-    concerning the creation, conservation and production of records **relating to petroleum-related works or activities**; and
+    concerning the creation, conservation and production of records relating to petroleum-related works or activities; and

-    prescribing, **in relation to petroleum-related works or activities**, anything that is required to be prescribed for the purposes of this Part.
+    prescribing, in relation to petroleum-related works or activities, anything that is required to be prescribed for the purposes of this Part.

 ### Section 72

 Section 150 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 150:
-> *Existing Text*:
-> > Subject to subsection (2), a copy of each regulation that the Governor in Council proposes to make under this Division shall be published in the `Canada Gazette` and a reasonable opportunity shall be afforded to interested persons to make representations to the Federal Minister with respect thereto.
-> > No proposed regulation need be published more than once under subsection (1) whether or not it is altered or amended after such publication as a result of representations made by interested persons as provided in that subsection.

 ### Section 73